cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-pg-dump.md

 This option will make no difference if there are no read-write transactions active when `pg_dump` is started.
 If read-write transactions are active, the start of the dump may be delayed for an indeterminate length of time.
 Once running, performance with or without the switch is the same.

-> **Note** Because Greenplum Database does not support serializable transactions, the `--serializable-deferrable` option has no effect in Greenplum Database.
+> **Note** Because Cloudberry Database does not support serializable transactions, the `--serializable-deferrable` option has no effect in Cloudberry Database.

 **`--table-and-children=<table>`**

-This option is equivalent to `-t` or `--table`, except that it also includes any partitions of child tables that inherit from the table(s) matching the <table> name.
+This option is equivalent to `-t` or `--table`, except that it also includes any partitions of child tables that inherit from the table(s) matching the `<table>` name.

 **`--use-set-session-authorization`**